Cremona groups over finite fields, Neretin groups, and non-positively curved cube complexes

 Assume for contradiction that there exist two balanced hyperplanes $J_1,J_2$ that are not transverse.
 Up to reindexing our hyperplanes, assume that $p(J_1) \geq p(J_2)$.
 Fix a vertex $x$ in the halfspace delimited by $J_1$ disjoint from $J_2$ that satisfies $d_\infty(x,N(J_1)) = p(J_1)$.
 Because $J_1$ separates $x$ from $J_2$, we must have

 a contradiction.

 If the intersection

-is non-empty, then it defines a $G$-invariant convex subcomplex.
-Moreover, according to Fact \ref{fact:BalancedTransverse}, its hyperplanes are pairwise transverse, so it must be a cube, possibly infinite-dimensional.
+is non-empty, then it defines a $G$-invariant convex subcomplex as a consequence of the convexity of halfspaces \cite{Sageev-ends_of_groups}.
+Moreover, according to Fact \ref{fact:BalancedTransverse}, its hyperplanes are pairwise transverse, so (as a consequence of \cite[Proposition~2.1]{sageev_lecturenotes} for instance) it must be a cube, possibly infinite-dimensional.
 But we know by assumption that $X$ does not contain an infinite-dimensional cube, so we conclude that $G$ stabilises a finite cube.
 A fortiori, its orbits are bounded, as desired.